-Stay out of Mines – Dotted throughout the desert, you may stumble upon or see an old mine that is awfully tempting to explore.
+Stay out of Mines – Dotted throughout the desert, you may stumble upon or see an old mine that is tempting to explore.
 Don’t!!
-Areas near mines often conceal deep shafts where the timbers in its tunnels are rotten.
-One bad step and you could wind up at the bottom of one of these deep shafts.
+Areas near mines often conceal deep shafts where the timbers in their tunnels are rotten.
+One wrong step, and you could wind up at the bottom of one of these deep shafts.
 Mines and tunnels may also be filled with flammable and poisonous gases.
-Though authorities are doing the best that they can to fill in these abandoned mines, dozens of people are injured and killed each year by stumbling into these old mines.
+Though authorities are doing their best to fill in these abandoned mines, dozens of people are injured and killed each year by stumbling into these old mines.

 Thunderstorms – Quick and violent thunderstorms are not uncommon in the desert.
 Keep your eye on the sky – even when you can only see the storm in the distance.
 Flash flooding in canyons, washes, and gullies are frequent.
-If you see lightning or a developing storm anywhere near you, stay out of these areas.
+Stay out of these areas if you see lightning or a developing storm anywhere near you.

 Insects and Biting Flies – Though generally not dangerous, these pesky critters can be bothersome, and when the flies get to biting, it stings!
 Carry and use a good insect repellent.

 Automobile Care – You cannot take too many precautions for your automobile before traveling through the desert.
 Here is a list of things to think about: